-The changing local and global business landscape and the introduction of technological advances are rendering traditional ways of doing business largely antiquated.
-If we had asked before the Covid pandemic, only a few of the SMEs would know what their technological needs were or would be in the following five years.
-Our research, concerning the two years just before the Covid pandemic, found not only underinvestment in the use of technology by the majority of SMEs but also a lack of understanding of how technology would help their business (Yoruk and Gilman, 2021b).
-With the Covid-19 pandemic, however, the business environment has been so dramatically transformed digitally in such a short time that digital transformation (DT) has almost become a must-do for any organisation.
+The changing local and global business landscape and the introduction of technological advances are bringing about new opportunities and very different ways of doing business: a new digital revolution.
+If we had asked before the Covid-19 pandemic, few SMEs would know what their technological needs are: now and in the future.
+Our research, concerning the two years just before the Covid-19 pandemic, found not only underinvestment in the use of technology by most SMEs but also a lack of understanding of how technology would help their business (Yoruk and Gilman, 2021b).
+With the Covid-19 pandemic, however, the business environment has been so dramatically transformed digitally (e.g. raised awareness) in such a short time that digital transformation (DT) has become a must-do for any organisation.

 Digitalisation refers to the integration of digital technologies into the core business operations to improve the existing business model and create new revenue and value adding opportunities (Fitzgerald et al, 2013; Matt et al, 2013), and enhance the productivity of organisations by bringing efficiency to the processes (OECD, 2019).
 These digital technologies range from the simple use of the internet and social media and the creation of a website for online sales to buzzwords such as Big Data, Artificial Intelligence, Industry 4.0, and the Internet of Things.
 Most SMEs use digital technologies to extend into online markets.
-However, the wider use and benefits of digital technologies are not well understood by SMEs which they either find financially beyond their capacity or when they have financial efficacy then they do not know where to start.
+However, the wider use and benefits of digital technologies are not well understood by SMEs which they either find financially beyond their capacity or they may not know where to start.

 Digital transformation is distinguished from digitalisation as a more overarching concept and it refers to the implementation of new digital technologies to radically improve the performance of organisations (Westerman et al., 2014).
-It is concerned with the changes that digital technologies cause in a firm's business model, products, processes and organisational structure (Hess et al. 2016).
-It goes beyond developing social media presence; it allows brand rejuvenation in online/ digital markets, and can even lead to opening up new international markets.
+It is concerned with the changes that digital technologies cause in a firm's business model, products, processes, and organisational structure (Hess et al. 2016).
+It goes beyond developing social media presence; it allows brand rejuvenation in online/ digital markets and can even lead to opening up new international markets.